BinarSkugga/Skugga/README.md

 ```

 PropertiesConfiguration provides an easy interface to interacts with .properties files in your resource
 folder.

-Using this configuration you can easily create and start your server.
+All you need to start your server is an HttpExchangeHandler
 ``` java
 HttpServer server = new HttpServer(new CustomExchangeHandler());
 server.start();
 ```

-In this code we do a couple of things.
-First we create the server using our property "server.ip" and "server.port".
-Next we provide a HttpExchangeHandler to the server.
-This class is created by you and describes what id types you
+This class is created by you and describes what id types you are using as well as how to transform object into json.
-are using as well as how to transform object into json.
-It would look like this for a MongoDB database using the
+It would look like this for a MongoDB database using the BSON type ObjectId.
+The IdentityRepository method returns
-BSON type ObjectId.
-The IdentityRepository method returns null here meaning this API is 'auth-less'.
-Note that this will
+null here meaning this API is 'auth-less'.
+Note that this will be implemented [later](#authentication-and-access)
-be implemented later in the README.
+in the README.
 ``` java
 public class CustomExchangeHandler extends AbstractHttpExchangeHandler<ObjectId> {
 	@Override